MarcusRohwer/sample_website/README.md

 This is a sample website just for training HTML.

-For more informations see this [tutorial](https://www.learnenough.com/html-tutorial).
+For more information see this [tutorial](https://www.learnenough.com/html-tutorial).